tonik/theme/README.md

 [![Build Status](https://travis-ci.org/tonik/tonik.svg?branch=master)](https://travis-ci.org/tonik/tonik)

-### Tonik is a WordPress Starter Theme which aims to modernize, organize and simplify some aspects of WordPress theme development.
+### Tonik is a WordPress Starter Theme which aims to modernize, organize and enhance some aspects of WordPress theme development.

 Take a look at what is waiting for you:

 - [ES6](https://babeljs.io/learn-es2015/) for JavaScript
 - [SASS](http://sass-lang.com/) and [Foundation CSS Framework](http://foundation.zurb.com/sites/docs/)